Kärcher Pressure washer K 2 Premium

 Say goodbye to dirt: Keep your property, the garden furniture, and smaller garden surfaces looking their best with the K 2 Premium pressure washer.

 Make dirt on cars, steps, gardening tools and outdoor furniture a thing of the past: The K 2 Premium pressure washer with single spray lance and dirt blaster with rotating point jet is the ideal solution for occasional cleaning tasks around your property.
 The flat jet of the single spray lance supplied and the rotating jet of the dirt blaster provided remove even stubborn dirt.
 The smooth-running wheels make the K 2 pressure washer easy to transport to wherever it is needed.
-For added convenience, the Quick Connect system allows the 4-metre high-pressure hose to be snapped in and out of the device and trigger gun easily.
+The Quick Connect system offers additional convenience as its quick coupling allows the six-metre high-pressure hose to be snapped in and out of the device and trigger gun easily.
 All supplied accessories can be easily stored on the K 2 Premium itself.

 Features and benefits